IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 SI_CONVERSION- A string that defines the conversion needed to base SI units, e.g. "1.0E-9>T" for DC Magnetic field data in nT.

+Sizes-  Essential for any variable that has more than one element, such as arrays and vectors.

 spase_DatasetResource- The SPASE XML description of the dataset that corresponds to the SPASE ResourceID.

 spase_DatasetResourceID- The SPASE ResourceID assigned of the NumericalData resource the data file is part of.